finbourne/drive-sdk-java-preview/sdk/docs/FoldersApi.md

 # **deleteFolder**
 > deleteFolder(id)

-[BETA] DeleteFolder: Delete a specified folder and all subfolders
+[EARLY ACCESS] DeleteFolder: Delete a specified folder and all subfolders

 ### Example
 ```java